nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson3 - Introduction to SLIs, SLOs, and Error Budgets/README.md

 # Exercise: SLOs

-For your project at the end of this course—as well as during your everyday work as an SRE—you'll need to work with SLOs.
+During your everyday work as an SRE—you'll need to work with SLOs.
 So let's get a little practice.

 ## Part 1: Non-Technical SLOs

 It may help to think about SLOs that apply to everyday, non-technical situations.
 While you may be new to the term "SLO", I guarantee that you have experienced SLOs in real life—albeit under different names (such as "customer satisfaction").

 Suppose that you are working on **improving the customer service at a grocery store**.
-In the space provided on the right, see if you can write at least three SLOs related to this goal.

 Keep in mind that your SLOs should: